-Assessed Blocks: Preparation week Before an assessed placement block in a new school, trainees will spend a whole week in school to build familiarity with the school, the class they are working with, staff and children.
+Before an assessed placement block in a new school, trainees will spend a number of days or a whole week in school to build familiarity with the school, the class they are working with, staff and children.

-This preparation time allow trainees to find out which topics they might be teaching and contextualise the placement.
-This time also allows closer coherence between centre and school training.
+This preparation time allows trainees to find out what topics they might be teaching, to contextualise the placement and allows closer coherence between centre and school training.
 The week-by-week breakdown gives an explicit overview of these days.